FAQs

 You should make sure an energy label is the same layout as the one on-screen to ensure it complies with current government requirements.

-Talk to Robin to find out which Heat Pumps are the most efficient for your home
+Talk to Robin to find out which Heat Pumps are the most efficient for your home.

-‘Cooling capacity’ is the measure of an air conditioning system’s ability to remove heat from a room, thus making the room ‘cooler’.
+‘Cooling capacity’ is the measure of an air conditioning system’s ability to remove heat from a room, thus making the room cooler.

 As a general rule, you should clean your Heat Pump filters within the indoor unit every two weeks.
 In more dusty or polluted environments you should clean your filters more regularly.

-Blocked filters can reduce your Heat Pump’s efficiency significantly.
-Replacing a blocked-up filter with a clean one can lower your air conditioner’s energy consumption by anywhere from 5% to 15%.
+Cleaning your filters is the most important maintenance task you can do to care for your air conditioner.
+Blocked filters can reduce your Heat Pump’s efficiency significantly — replacing a blocked filter with a clean one can lower energy consumption by 5% to 15%.

-Robin only installs Heat Pumps which are built to a premium standard, with strict quality control measures implemented.
+The comfort of your family or business is a serious investment.
+Robin only installs Heat Pumps built to a premium standard, with strict quality control measures implemented.

-Call Robin today on 027 298 0041 to discuss the best possible Heat Pump system for your home and your budget.
+Call Robin today on 027 298 0041 to discuss the best possible Heat Pump system for your home and budget.